Carolina parakeet: Evolution

-According to a study of mitochondrial DNA recovered from museum specimens, their closest living relatives include some of the South American Aratinga parakeets: The Nanday parakeet, the sun parakeet, and the golden-capped parakeet.
-The authors note the bright yellow and orange plumage and blue wing feathers found in Conuropsis carolinensis are traits shared by another species, the jandaya parakeet (A. jandaya), that was not sampled in the study but is generally thought to be closely related.
-To help resolve the divergence time a whole genome of a preserved specimen has now been sequenced.
+According to a study of mitochondrial DNA recovered from museum specimens, their closest living relatives include some of the South American Aratinga parakeets: The Nanday parakeet, the sun conure, and the golden-capped parakeet.
+The authors note the bright yellow and orange plumage and blue wing feathers found in C. carolinensis are traits shared by another species, the jandaya parakeet (A. jandaya), that was not sampled in the study, but is generally thought to be closely related.
+To help resolve the divergence time, a whole genome of a preserved specimen has now been sequenced.
 The Carolina parakeet colonized North America about 5.5 million years ago.
 This was well before North America and South America were joined by the formation of the Panama land bridge about 3.5 mya.
 Since the Carolina parakeets' more distant relations are geographically closer to its own historic range while its closest relatives are more geographically distant to it, these data are consistent with the generally accepted hypothesis that Central and North America were colonized at different times by distinct lineages of parrots – parrots that originally invaded South America from Antarctica some time after the breakup of Gondwana, where Neotropical parrots originated approximately 50 mya.

 The following cladogram shows the placement of the Carolina parakeet among its closest relatives, after a DNA study by Kirchman et al. (2012):

 A fossil parrot, designated Conuropsis fratercula, was described based on a single humerus from the Miocene Sheep Creek Formation (possibly late Hemingfordian, c.
 16 mya, possibly later) of Snake River, Nebraska.
 It was a smaller bird, three-quarters the size of the Carolina parakeet.
 "The present species is of peculiar interest as it represents the first known parrot-like bird to be described as a fossil from North America."
-(Wetmore 1926; italics added) However, it is not completely certain that the species is correctly assigned to Conuropsis, but some authors consider it a paleosubspecies of the Carolina parakeet.
+(Wetmore 1926; italics added) However, it is not completely certain that the species is correctly assigned to Conuropsis.

 Description

-The Carolina parakeet was a small green parrot very similar in size and coloration to the extant jenday parakeet and sun conure.
-The majority of the plumage was green with lighter green underparts, a bright yellow head and orange forehead and face extending to behind the eyes and upper cheeks (lores).
+The Carolina parakeet was a small, green parrot very similar in size and coloration to the extant jenday parakeet and sun conure – the sun conure being its closest living relative.

+The majority of the parakeets' plumage was green with lighter green underparts, a bright yellow head and orange forehead and face extending to behind the eyes and upper cheeks (lores).
 The shoulders were yellow, continuing down the outer edge of the wings.
 The primary feathers were mostly green, but with yellow edges on the outer primaries.
 Thighs were green towards the top and yellow towards the feet.
-Male and female adults were identical in plumage, however males were slightly larger than females (sexually dimorphic).
-The legs and feet were light brown.
-They share the zygodactyl feet of the parrot family.
-The skin around the eyes was white and the beak was pale flesh colored.
-These birds weigh about 3.5 oz., are 13 in. long, and have wingspans of 2123 in.
+Male and female adults were identical in plumage, however males were slightly larger than females (sexually dimorphic only in size).
+Their legs and feet were light brown.
+They share the zygodactyl feet common to all the parrot family.
+Their eyes were ringed by white skin and their beaks were pale flesh colored.
+These birds weigh about 3.5 oz., are 13 in. long, and have wingspans of 21–23 in.